Our largest city, Auckland is New Zealand’s commercial hub.

 Aucklanders can choose between a sophisticated urban lifestyle, living in the suburbs or moving a short distance to the countryside to live on a lifestyle block surrounded by farmland and native bush.

-Over 1.4 million people live in Auckland - around a third of New Zealand’s population.
+Over 1.7 million people live in Auckland - over a third of New Zealand’s population.
 It’s the region of choice for over half of new migrants.
 They’re drawn here by Auckland’s job opportunities, good climate, stunning natural environment with beautiful harbours, beaches, and parks and its vibrant, cosmopolitan centre.

 Auckland City features two fine harbours.
 The larger, to the east, is a boaties’ paradise sheltered by islands, hence Auckland’s title ‘City of Sails’.
 It has the most recreational boats per capita on the planet.